null

 Setup

 In 5 separate bowls measure out 1 cup of dried white beans.
 Mix 2-4 drops of food coloring and stir beans until fully covered and well mixed, using 1 color per bowl.
 Leave to dry for about 24-48 hours.
-Once magic beans are fully dried place them on a baking sheet or plate and line up each color into a row.
+Once the beans are fully dried place them on a baking sheet or plate and line up each color into a row.

 Allow your child to get creative, let them scoop and pour these magic beans into a muffin tin or small cups.
 Let them make designs.